driessene/acoustic_camera/readme.md

 ### Properties
 - n - int: The order of the filter.
 - cutoff - float: The cutoff frequency of the filter in Hz.
 - type - str: The type of filter. can be lowpass, highpass, bandpass, or bandstop.
-Default is lowpass
+Default is lowpass.

-### Properties
-- n - int: The length of the filter
-- cutoff - float: The cutoff frequency of the filter in Hz

 ## FirlsFilter - Filter
 A multi-bandpass filter.
 Optimized via least-squares error minimization.
 This offers more control over FirwinFilters at the cost of complexity.

 ### Properties
-Documentation of sourced from scipy.
+Documentation sourced from scipy.
 - n - int: The order of the filter.
 Must be odd
 - bands - np.array: A monotonic nondecreasing sequence containing the band edges in Hz.
 All elements must be non-negative and less than or equal to the Nyquist frequency given by nyq.
 The bands are specified as frequency pairs, thus, if using a 1D array, its length must be even, e.g., np.array([0, 1, 2, 3, 4, 5]).
-Alternatively, the bands can be specified as an nx2 sized 2D array, where n is the number of bands, e.g, np.array([[0, 1], [2, 3], [4, 5]]).
+Alternatively, the bands can be specified as a nx2 sized 2D array, where n is the number of bands, e.g, np.array([[0, 1], [2, 3], [4, 5]]).
 - desired - np.array: A sequence the same size as bands containing the desired gain at the start and end point of each band.

-### Properties
-- n - int: The length of the filter
-- bands - np.ndarray: The band edges.
-Pass as either np.array([0, 1, 2, 3, 4, 5]) or np.array([[0, 1], [2, 3], [4, 5]]).
-- desired - np.ndarray: A sequence the same size as bands containing the desired gain at the start and end point of each band.

 ## HanningWindow - Stage
 Applies a [hanning window](https://en.wikipedia.org/wiki/Hann_function) to incoming data.
 Simply a **stage** that applies a hanning window.
 Remember to use this before a fft to remove spectral leakage.